-A. Yes, candidates can arrange public forums but it is preferable that a public forum be established by an independent third party or body.
+A. Yes, candidates can arrange public forums, but it is preferable that a public forum be established by an independent third party or body.
 Candidates are not required to attend public forums.

-Q. How do I get nominated to run for the board?
+Q. How do I get nominated to run for the board or the CSF?

 A. Interested candidates must complete a nomination form.
-These forms can be obtained from the returning officer for your school division.
-Candidates have until September 21, 2016 at 4 p.m. to submit the nomination form to the returning officer.
+These forms can be obtained from the returning officer for your school division or the CSF.
+(Please contact your local school division to obtain contact information for the returning officer.)
+Candidates have until October 9, 2024, at 4 p.m. to submit the nomination form to the returning officer.
 If there are fewer candidates than vacancies, the returning officer will hold a call for further nominations.

-You are required to include on your nomination form the signatures obtained from at least ten electors in the sub-division or at large area in which you plan to run.
+If you are running for a public or separate board of education, you are required to include on your nomination form the signatures obtained from 10 electors in the sub-division or at-large area in which you plan to run.
+If you are running for the CSF, you are required to include on your nomination form the signatures obtained from at least 5 voters of the francophone education area for which the nomination is made.
 When you pick up your nomination form, discuss with the returning officer exactly what is needed for your nomination.
-Local Government Election Act, 2015 - 67, 78
+(Local Government Election Act, 2015 - sections 67 and 78; Conseil scolaire fransaskois Election Regulations, section 20)

-Q. If I am successful, what will be the responsibilities of the board?
+Q. If I am successful, what will be the responsibilities of the board or the CSF?

-A. The key work of boards of education includes planning and developing policy to achieve positive results for students of the school division.
-The Education Act, 1995, prescribes the authority of boards of education.
-The Education Act, 1995 - 85, 86, 87, and 88
+A. The key work of boards of education and the CSF includes planning and developing policy to achieve positive results for their students.
+The Education Act, 1995 prescribes the authority of boards of education and the CSF.
+(The Education Act, 1995 - sections 85, 86, 87, and 88)